 The History Internship Program complements students’ classroom education with practical experience in the field.
-Internships provide students the opportunity to explore career options, network with professional contacts, and enhance their marketability upon graduation.
+Internships provide students the opportunity to explore career options, network with professional contacts and enhance their marketability upon graduation.
 Interns work in a wide range of agencies and institutions, in areas including government and public policy, public history and museums, archival management, historic preservation, non-profit management, media and education.
-The objective of our internship program is to provide students with actual work experiences where they will apply their analytical, research, and communication skills in professional settings and write academically about their work experiences.
-Students are under the direction of the Internship Director, Dr. Amani Marshall, throughout the term of the internship.
+The objective of our internship program is to provide students with actual work experiences where they will apply their analytical, research and communication skills in professional settings and write academically about their work experiences.
+Students are under the direction of the Internship Director, Dr. Eliza Martin, throughout the term of the internship.

-Click here to contact Dr. Marshall with any questions you may have about the program.
+Contact Dr. Martin at [email protected] with any questions you may have about the program.

 For over 40 years, Georgia colleges and universities have been providing the General Assembly with outstanding interns each session.
 During this internship, you will receive firsthand experience of the legislative process.
 During your time at the State Capitol, interns gain knowledge of how state government works, how the legislative process works, along with making lifelong career contacts and friendships.

 Each intern project at The National Archives at Atlanta is unique.
 Generally, interns assist with the intellectual control, indexing and preservation of historic federal government records.
 Working with an experienced archival professional, interns work with archival holdings and conduct secondary research as they develop a specific finding aid.
 Interns receive hands on experience and guidance in interpreting and handling original documents.
 They analyze their content, help determine their historical context and develop comprehensive finding aids which are then made available to researchers.